biz-whitney/Algorithms-Data-Structures-/README.md

 # Algorithms and Data Structures
-Here are some algorithms and data structures I implemented out of curiousity
+Here are some algorithms and data structures I implemented.

 ## Algorithms